jlperla/ECON546_2018/syllabus.md

 When you are deciding on the language (which you can switch at will, or submit assignments in both!) consider that Julia is both less mature, but much more promising.
 If you were just planning on using these skills in the next 6 months then Python is the best choice, but over the next 2-5 years it is worth the pain to learn Julia earlier.
 See [Python vs. Julia](https://lectures.quantecon.org/about_lectures.html#python-or-julia) for more details.

 To get started, go to https://github.com/econtoolkit/julia for more instructions.
-You should be able to do your coursework on python or julia hosted webservices (i.e. http://next.juliabox.com and https://pims.syzygy.ca) rather than installing any software.
+You should be able to do your coursework on python or julia hosted webservices (i.e. http://next.juliabox.com and (later: **not currently working**) https://pims.syzygy.ca) rather than installing any software.

 ## Optional Problems and PhD Letters